mgordon17/mgordon17.github.io/_projects/Ti-Cube/index.md

 ### Modeling and Design Choices
 <!-- talk about modeling the pieces -->
 On a Rubik's cube there are a total of 32 pieces that are broken down into three piece groups: corners, edges, and centers.
 The center pieces are made of two sub-pieces: the body and the cap; this is so you can adjust the tension provided by the springs in each center, thereby changing what the cube feels like as it turns.
-Since there are no differences other than that, I only had to model four different types of pieces instead of 32. measured each different piece modeled in cad
+Since there are no differences other than that, I only had to model four different types of pieces instead of 32.<!-- i dont really like how that sounds but whatever for now--> I took calipers and measured each type of piece, making sure to pay particular attention to the internal parts that mesh and flow over eachother.
+Next, I was able to translate my measurements into SolidWorks and model the four pieces.
+This allowed me to assemble them together

+modeled in cad
 <!-- talk about my reasons for each piece also can make a joke about actually having to model 26 pieces, which is better than 32 but not as great as 4 -->
 Now that I had my model, I needed to design each face to make them unique.
 I felt that stickers wasted an chance to showcase the titanium and the capabilities of DMP; I also wanted to commemorate my summer.